British TV Host Phillip Schofield Comes Out As Gay In Powerful On-Camera Moment

 "It was absolutely my decision" the 57-year-old confirmed, later noting that while he does feel guilt for his family in what "can't be anything other than a painful process for them," he is simultaneously filled with pride.

 Schofield has hosted This Morning since 2002.
-Sending lots of love to him on this momentous day!
+He also co-hosts British competition series Dancing On Ice.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.